raylutz/daffodil/README.md

 The Python Daffodil (Pydf) package provides a lightweight, simple and fast 2-d dataframes built on the flexible and fast list-of-list array as the core datatype.
-Pydf is similar to Pandas and Numpy and can be converted easily to those types.
+Pydf is similar to Pandas and Numpy and can be converted easily to those types, but is faster and more convenient for mixed data types, and can be much faster than Pandas due to the low overhead of conversions.

 Pydf is particularly well suited to applications for data munging, incremental appending, data pipelines, row-based apply and reduce functions,  including support for chunked large data sets that can be described